P1ncushionGh0sty/CometDrg0n/README.md

 Current fandoms/interests:
 > Pokémon
 > Hazbin Hotel / Helluva Boss
-> Undertale / Deltarune
 > ULTRAKILL
 > Team Fortress 2
-> Risk of Rain 2
+> Splatoon
+> Creepypasta (haven't been active in the fandom since I was kid)
 > Friday Night Funkin' (not active in the fandom currently, I just like the game and some mods)
 ```
 ```